Things to do in London in 1 day

 The next stop on this one-day tour of London is Big Ben and the Palace of Westminster.
 Also known as the Houses of Parliament, this fabulous Victorian Gothic building has always been a symbol of political power both when it was a royal residence and now houses the two chambers that make up the British Parliament.

 The rooms of the Palace of Westminster are decorated in an exquisite classical English style.
-I recommend taking a guided tour to enjoy the magnificent architecture of the building and stroll around the grounds to take some photographs.
+I recommend taking a guided tour to enjoy the magnificent architecture of the building and strolling around to take some photographs.
 There are some areas that are open to the public, such as the beautiful gardens, where you can get a closer look at the Houses of Parliament.
 Don't forget to take a photo with Big Ben in the background, the legendary clock of the Palace of Westminster which is an icon of the city in itself.

 Here are some suggestions for visiting both places and their surroundings: